 Cost-only results

 Every configuration produced identical dispatch.
 Transfer learning made no difference.
-The CNN learned meaningful spatial representations (gradient analysis confirmed the filters activated differently for Scottish vs English wind patterns), but the agent couldn’t act on them.
-With only three national levers, the optimal strategy is the same regardless of spatial information.
+The CNN learned meaningful spatial representations (gradient analysis confirmed the filters activated differently for Scottish vs English wind patterns) but the agent couldn’t act on them.
+With only three national levers, the optimal strategy is the same regardless of what the CNN sees.

 Reward engineering